 Editor's Note: NEA Member Benefits understands how much you love to travel and how much you’ve missed it.
 As states begin to relax their regulations with regard to COVID-19 and more Americans become vaccinated, travel is opening up more and more.
 Before planning a trip, read the health and safety protocols and requirements for visitors to any destination, as well as those of airlines, car rentals and hotels before booking and again before traveling.

-The world is slowly reopening after the novel coronavirus made its way across the world in early 2020.
-Everyone around the globe made changes to many aspects of daily life to help thwart the disease.
-This year has been stressful for everyone as we've learned to cope with new directives from the Centers for Disease Control and Prevention (CDC), as well as federal, state and local governments.
+The world is slowly reopening after the novel coronavirus made its way across the world in 2020.
+And while vaccinations have helped curb infection rates in the U.S., many countries are still suffering third and fourth waves of the virus—and the U.S. isn’t fully out of the woods yet.
+We’ve all learned to cope with new directives from the Centers for Disease Control and Prevention (CDC), as well as federal, state and local governments, which are updated constantly.

 There are still a lot of questions about the state of leisure travel so let’s dig into what many people are asking about traveling in the age of coronavirus.

 Current CDC guidance allows Americans to travel within the U.S. if they are fully vaccinated.
 The CDC recommends wearing a mask over your nose and mouth while on planes, buses, trains, and other forms of public transit and in transportation hubs such as airports and train stations.
 They also recommend following all state and local guidelines around mask wearing and social distancing.
 Many states have eased mask-wearing restrictions, especially outside.
 (See state-by-state coronavirus restrictions further below.)

 While vaccinated travelers do not need to quarantine on arrival or return, the CDC recommends monitoring any symptoms closely and to isolate and get tested if necessary.